Women Authors

 My collection of writings exudes the urgency to highlight a metamorphosis, an awakening.
 That of my conscience.
 Recounting parts of my private life has allowed me to see, almost from the outside, the processes of my growth, passing through the different degrees of my ignorance, the different nuances of my anger, and the gradual dissolution of my naiveté as I grew into adulthood.
 The resulting picture is a landscape where contradictions and insecurities have been the price I paid every time I decided to push the line of my horizon further, along with a not inconsiderable veil of suffering and the unexpected flash of light of liberation.

 The perspective of these works is therefore extremely personal: it is influenced by my own experiences, and by all their limitations.
-The narrator is a thirty-year-old, non-heterosexual, white, Italian woman, from a farming, migrant, and staunchly Catholic background, characterized by economic and social disadvantage and by a history of abuse and addiction, having been the first to go to high school and university.
+The narrator is a thirty-year-old queer, white, Italian woman, from a farming, migrant, and staunchly Catholic background, characterized by economic and social disadvantage and by a history of abuse and addiction, having been the first to go to high school and university.

 I remember finding this type of presentation ridiculous when I first heard it from people in academic circles.
 Then one day someone asked me: "Where do you know from?".
 That's how I learned about knowledge positioning and how the geography of points of view is the basis to not elevate one's own experience to a universal system and to build an honest and constructive discussion.